Sanjana2903/ENGAGE2022/README.md

 BACKEND:
 Python
 Pickle
+Flask
 FRONTEND:
 Html,css,js

 LIBRARIES USED:
 - Python-face_recognition (which I’ve downloaded from git )
-- Python pickle (for sorting data)
+- Python pickle (for storing data)
-- Heroku (to deploy the application)
+- Flask (for developing web application using python)

 HOW DOES THIS WORK:
 - Download/Clone the repository to your local system